 Spend a weekend focused on writing and community.
-We’ll kick off Saturday afternoon with a four-hour writing intensive, then gather at a local restaurant for dinner to commune with our fellow writers.
+We’ll kick off Saturday afternoon with a four-hour writing intensive.
 Spend Saturday eve and Sunday morning writing, and then gather again Sunday afternoon for focused revision and submission preparation, ending with a complete essay ready to submit.

 You will learn:

-- How to choose a topic and structure a short memoir around a specific story and a universal theme
+- How to choose a topic and structure a short memoir around a specific story and theme

 - How to revise a rough draft by answering a few key questions

 - What editors look for when evaluating short memoir submissions

 - How to locate and contact suitable magazine and newspaper editors